 Christ told the story of a rich fool, to whom God said, “This very night your life will be demanded from you.
 Then who will get what you have prepared for yourself?
 This is how it will be with anyone who stores up things for himself but is not rich toward God” (Luke 12:20-21).

 Five minutes after we die we’ll know exactly how we should have lived.
 But then it will be too late.
 The good news is, God gave us his Word so we don’t have to wait till we die to discover how we should have lived.
-And God gave our children Christian fathers, so we could show them what the world will not—how to live now in light of eternity.
+And God gave our children Christian parents, so we could show them what the world will not—how to live now in light of eternity.

-1. Give your children something greater than money—your time.
 Our children won’t remember what we did for them nearly as much as what we did with them.
 I’ve never heard anyone complain, “Dad was always around, but I never had enough material possessions.”
 I’ve heard many lament, “I had lots of stuff, but Dad was never there for me.”

 The best thing you can do for your kids is put them on your appointment calendar.
 Cancel other things to make time with them.
 Work hard, but don’t work such long hours that you miss your brief window of opportunity to shape your children for eternity.
 No man ever looks back and says “I wish I’d spent more time in the office, and less with my children.”

-2. Use life’s teachable moments to train your children. ”Train a child in the way he should go, and when he is old he will not turn from it” (Proverbs 22:6).
+"Train a child in the way he should go, and when he is old he will not turn from it” (Proverbs 22:6).
 Deuteronomy 6:6-9 tells fathers to impress God’s commands on our children and “talk about them when you sit at home and when you walk along the road.”
 When we’re alert, life brings countless opportunities to teach our children an eternal perspective on life, money, and possessions.